 4. Haleiwa Beach Park

-As you paddle, you’ll get a great view of Mt.
-Ka’ala, beautiful homes, and fellow kayakers (don’t worry – the river is wide enough for multiple boaters).
+As you paddle in the bay, you’ll get a great view of Mt.
+Ka’ala, beautiful homes, and fellow kayakers.
+And don’t worry, the river is wide enough for multiple boaters.

 The currents can make a kayaking adventure on Anahulu River a bit challenging, so this spot is recommended for intermediate-level kayakers.

 Alternatively, you can rent a kayak for just $10/hour at Surf n Sea in Haleiwa.
 The knowledgeable shop staff will fill you in on the water conditions before you head out.

-Kayaking on Oahu: the Best Guided Tours
+Kayaking on Oahu: The Best Guided Oahu Kayak Tours

 Kayaking Tour of Kailua Bay with Lunch